oras-project/oras/docs/proposals/diagnose-experience.md

 ## Concepts

-Before restructuring the log information of ORAS debug log and [verbose output](https://en.wikipedia.org/wiki/Verbose_mode), it worth clarifying the concepts and differences between verbose output and debug logs.
+At first, the output of ORAS flag `--verbose` and `--debug` should be clarified before restructuring them.

 ### Output

+There are three types of output in ORAS CLI:

+- **Status output**: such as progress information, progress bar in pulling or pushing files
+- **Metadata output**: showing what has been pulled (e.g. filename, digest, etc.) in specified format, such as JSON, text
+- **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content save as a file

+The target users of these types of output are normal users.
+Currently, the output of ORAS `--verbose` flag belongs to status output since it contains detailed progress status.
+The output of `--verbose` only exists in oras `pull/push/attach` commands.

-Verbose output focuses on providing a comprehensive, high-level view of the application's operations.
-It is intended for end-users who want to observe the detailed normal operation of the tool.
-It should be human readable and descriptive.
+It is intended for end-users who want to observe the detailed file operation when using ORAS.
+It gives users a comprehensive view of what the tool is doing at every step and how long does it take when push or pull a file.

-- **Purpose**: Verbose output are typically used to provide highly detailed information about the flow and operations of the application.
-They give users a comprehensive view of what the tool is doing at every step.
-- **Target users**: These are generally intended for users who want to understand the detailed workings of the tool, not necessarily for debugging specific issues.
-- **Content**: Verbose output includes lots of informational messages about the application's state, operations performed, configuration details, and more.
-They provide a broader view, which is helpful for tracing the overall execution of the tool.
-- **Level of Detail**: Very detailed, but usually focused on normal operations rather than errors or issues.
+Since ORAS v1.2.0, progress bar is enabled in `pull/push/attach` by default, thus the ORAS output is already verbose in a terminal.

 ### Logs

-Debug logs focus on providing technical details for in-depth diagnosing and troubleshooting issues.
+Logs focus on providing technical details for in-depth diagnosing and troubleshooting issues.
 It is intended for developers or technical users who need to understand the inner workings of the tool.
 Debug logs are detailed and technical, often including HTTP request and response from interactions between client and server, as well as code-specific information.
+In general, there are different levels of log including `DEBUG`, `INFO`, `WARNING`, `ERROR`, but only `DEBUG` level log is used in ORAS, which is controlled by the flag `--debug`.

 - **Purpose**: Debug logs are specifically aim to facilitate ORAS developers to diagnose ORAS tool itself.
 They contain detailed technical information that is useful for troubleshooting problems.
-**Target users**: Primarily intended for developers or technical users who are trying to understand the inner workings of the code and identify the root cause of a possible issue with the tool itself.
+- **Target users**: Primarily intended for developers or technical users who are trying to understand the inner workings of the code and identify the root cause of a possible issue with the tool itself.
 - **Content**: Debug logs focus on providing context needed to troubleshoot issues, like variable values, execution paths, error stack traces, and internal states of the application.
 - **Level of Detail**: Extremely detailed, providing insights into the application's internal workings and logic, often including low-level details that are essential for debugging.

+## Proposals for ORAS CLI

+- Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
+Based on the concept above, it is reasonable to continue using `--debug` to enable the output of `DEBUG` level logs in ORAS as it is in ORAS.
+Meanwhile, This change will make the diagnose experience much more straightforward and less breaking since only ORAS `pull/push/attach/discover` commands have verbose output.
+- The existing output of `--verbose` in several ORAS commands `pull/push/attach/discover` can still be reserved.
+Introducing an additional flag to these commands.
+- Add separator lines between each request and response for readability.
+- Add timestamp of each request and response to the beginning of each request and response.
+- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs
+- Define guiding principles and conventions for writing clear and conductive debug logs

-## Guiding Principles
+### Guiding Principles

-Here are the guiding principles to print out debug logs.
+Here are the guiding principles to write debug logs.

 ### 1. **Timestamp Each Log Entry**
 - **Precise Timing:** Ensure each log entry has a precise timestamp to trace the sequence of events accurately.